eddmann/eddmann.github.io/_posts/2016/2016-09-03-avl-trees-in-clojure.md

     :else tree))
 ```

-### Example Usage
+## Example Usage

-Finally, we are able to create a new AVL insertion/deletion variant, that is a composition of the Binary Search Tree functions and the newly created `balance` one.
+Finally, we can create new AVL insertion and deletion variants by composing the Binary Search Tree functions with the newly created `balance` function.

 ```clojure
 (def avl-insert (comp balance insert))